soz-live/soz-live.github.io/docs/coders/basics.md

 > **Notes:**<br>
-> Each Category has a corresponding **M-** (Make) command that can be entered at the command line<br>
+> - Each Category has a corresponding **M-** (Make) command that can be entered at the command line.
-> This can resolve issues when it comes to class naming.<br>
-> As the class name can now can now focus more on the classes functionality rather than how to access the class.
+> - This resolves class naming issues as the class name is now about functionality rather than class access.

 ## Strings vs Symbols

-**SOZ** uses Strings within the code for Class, Method and Function names and documentation strings, because:
+**SOZ** uses Strings within the code for Arguments, Class, Method and Function names and documentation strings, because:

 - converting strings to symbols is easy.
 - Users have to be able to read the strings.